On the charged boson gas model as a theory of high Tc superconductivity

-In fact the potential $-\frac{\epsilon}{r^2}$ with $\epsilon=0.22\, \rm eV\cdot nm^2$ in (3), \S 3.2 above cannot be a good approximation.
+In fact the potential $-\frac{\epsilon}{r^2}$ with $\epsilon=0.22\, \rm eV\cdot nm^2$ in (3) of the previous section cannot be a good approximation.
 For instance the deep inner space of an atom with a large atomic number may not provide such a large energy gain as implied by $-\frac{\epsilon}{r^2}$ to a point particle with charge $-e$.
-This is because the screening of positive charge of the nucleus will raise the energy levels of all the outer electrons and some portion of the energy gain by nearing the nucleus will be compensated.
+This is because the screening of positive charge of the nucleus will raise the energy levels of all the outer electrons and some portion of the energy gain by nearing the nucleus will be compensated by this screening.
 Considering the screening effect, it is not clear and appears not known to what extent a point particle with charge $-e$, which need not be an electron, will feel an attractive force toward the nucleus inside an atom.
-In any case $32\, {\rm eV}$ based on the potential $-\frac{\epsilon}{r^2}$ appears overly generous upper bound for $E_e$ even in the hypothetical solid of \S 3.2 above.
+In any case $32\, {\rm eV}$ based on the potential $-\frac{\epsilon}{r^2}$ appears overly generous upper bound for $E_e$ even in the hypothetical solid of the previous section.

-The screening effect seems to imply, for $E_s$ to be low enough, that the chemical composition of the solid should be such that its nontrivial portion consists of ions whose inner cores are relatively better-exposed.

-Note that the calculation of $E_s$ in \S 3.2 above depends on the ratio of inner space of ions to the total volume of the solid which is closely related to the atomic number density, which does not vary greatly from a solid to another.
-Furthermore the lattice structure of the solid in \S 3.2 above is realistic enough.
-Thus the estimation of $E_e< 32\, \rm eV$ in the above appears to represent a quite generous upper bound for $E_e$.
+On the other hand we noted that the calculation of $E_s$ in the above depends on the ratio of inner space of ions and atoms to the total volume of the solid which is closely related to the atomic number density of the solid.
+However the atomic number density does not vary greatly from a solid to another and the solid with the lattice structure described in the above is realistic enough.
+Also note that $E_e +E_i < -E_s +E_0$ is the original inequality from the opening words of the section and that we expect $E_i>0$.
+Thus the upper bound $32\, \rm eV$ for $E_e$ in the above appears quite generous.